simonmichael/hledger_site/src/1.21/hledger.md

 [explanation](http://stackoverflow.com/a/7411509).

 **Text decoding issues: I get errors like "Illegal byte sequence" or "Invalid or incomplete multibyte or wide character" or "commitAndReleaseBuffer: invalid argument (invalid character)"**\
-hledger usually needs non-ascii input to be decodable with the system locale's text encoding.
+hledger needs its input to be decodable with the system locale's text encoding.
 See [Text encoding](#text-encoding) and [Install: Text encoding](/install.md#text-encoding).